edsilv/aframe-workshop/README.md

 - Use `<a-assets>` to preload your gltf
 - Use `debugUIEnabled: false;` to remove debug message overlays
 - Use `vr-mode-ui="enabled: false"` to remove VR goggles toggle (not needed)
-- Use `renderer="colorManagement: true;"` to enable colour management (otherwise gltfs don't display correctly)
+- Use `renderer="logarithmicDepthBuffer: true; colorManagement: true;"`to [fix z-fighting](https://github.com/jeromeetienne/AR.js/issues/410#issuecomment-495952203) and enable colour management (otherwise gltfs don't display correctly)
 - Use `loading-screen="dotsColor: white; backgroundColor: black"` to create a customised loading screen

 </details>